piaodazhu/dyco-coroutine/README.md

 Some basic coroutine methods are defined here. `sleep/wait/coroID` can only be called inside coroutine functions.

 `setStack` is **optional**.
 If the stack is not set before the coroutine runs.
 All coroutines whose stack is not set will share the stack of the scheduler.
 It saves memory space, but costs time for copying stacks when these coroutines yield.
 Thus, if a coroutine need frequently yield, it's better to set a stack for it.
+See more in `example/*`.

 ```c
 // return the coroutine ID on success, < 0 on error